Petroleum industry in Ghana: 2000s

 Ghana's Jubilee Oilfield which contains up to 3 Goilbbl of sweet crude oil was discovered in 2007, among the many other oilfields in Ghana.
 Oil and gas exploration in Ghana is ongoing, and the amount of both crude oil and natural gas continues to increase.

-Real estate projects such as Petronia City have begun in hopes of integrating new infrastructures in Ghana and taking advantage of this discovery.

 2010s

 The Ghanaian government, indicated that the country could expand its reserves up to 5 Goilbbl of oil in reserves within a few years.

-The expected annual tremendous inflow of capital from crude oil and natural gas production into the Ghana economy began from the first quarter of 2011 when Ghana started producing crude oil and natural gas in commercial quantities in 2011.
+The expected annual inflow of capital from crude oil and natural gas production into the Ghana economy began from the first quarter of 2011 when Ghana started producing crude oil and natural gas in commercial quantities in 2011.
 At the end of 2012, declining productivity at one of the country's largest oil projects, the Jubilee oil field, led to a decline in revenues for the government, who had budgeted for oil revenue of more than $650 million.
 The corresponding shortfall was more than $410 million.
 The oil firm blamed the decline on “sand contamination of the flowlines that carry the oil from the underwater wells” into the storage facility on the surface.

 In the first and second financial quarters of 2013, Ghana produced 115,000-200,000 barrels of crude oil per day and 140 million-200 million cubic feet of natural gas per day.
 The 100% Iranian state-owned oil companies National Iranian Oil Company and Iranian Offshore Oil Company, and Singapore Petroleum Company with Vetro Energy and PetroSeraya of Singapore have declared interests to provide assistance in construction of offshore platforms and drilling rigs for Ghana's state-owned oil company, Ghana National Petroleum Company on rapidly developing Ghana's oil and gas infrastructure and industry as Ghana aims to further increase output of oil to 2 million barrels per day and gas to 1.2 billion cubic feet per day with an expected annual generating revenue of GH₵140.7 billion (US$65 billion) in 2014.

+Reserves and governance

-Ghana is believed to have up to 5 Goilbbl to 7 Goilbbl of petroleum in reserves, which is the sixth largest in Africa and the 25th largest proven reserves in the world and Ghana has up to 6 trillion cubic feet of natural gas in reserves.
+A 2010 estimate, said that Ghana had up to 5 Goilbbl to 7 Goilbbl of petroleum in reserves, which is the sixth largest in Africa and the 25th largest proven reserves in the world and Ghana has up to 6 trillion cubic feet of natural gas in reserves.
 Ghana's experience with the oil and gas industry has been more complex than is often assumed.

-Recent research shows that the challenges and prospects of the oil and gas industry go beyond the often discussed issues about macroeconomic stability to pressing current concerns about energy.
+2015 research shows that the challenges and prospects of the oil and gas industry go beyond the often discussed issues about macroeconomic stability to pressing current concerns about energy.
 This research shows the possibility that the rents from oil and gas can be used for social change in Ghana.
+However, 2022 research further found patterns of mismanagement.